 As per the Table under “Other” (first category) there is no problem that a PS Poll or QoS Null must be sent and can exceed if a really low TXOP limit is in place.
 The question is if RTS/CTS (or CTS-to-Self) is used, then the packet must follow immediately otherwise the NAV is of no use.
 So, in this case should the RTS/CTS be part of the TXOP Limit or not?

-Q? - Do you agree that RTS/CTS when preceding a transmission should be included as part of the transmission within the TXOP”
+Q? - Do you agree that RTS/CTS when preceding a transmission should be included as part of the transmission within the TXOP Limit”?

 A - Yes, since the whole point of TXOP Limit is to measure the time the medium is locked out for, we should include it as part of the duration of the TXOP.

-Q? - W A - It should go out.
+Q? - What happens if there is only time for the RTS/CTS and not time for the packet?
+A - It should go out.
 If the transmitter feels RTS/CTS is necessary to ensure successful data exchange, then so be it.
-Q? - A - Yes, unless it's a QoS Null or an MSDU sent under BA or something like that.
+Q? - Do we just assume that the packet must be fragmented to get within the limit A - Yes, unless it's a QoS Null or an MSDU sent under BA or something like that.

-….
+….and RTS/CTS time will always in practice be much less than the TXOP Limit?
 A - That will probably be the case, yes.

-Q -
+Q - Any thoughts on how to express this?

 A - It "just works" if you just say that if the TXOP Limit is violated you can't have more than one Data or Management MPDU in the TXOP.